scottmuc/scottmuc.github.com/source/_posts/2016-10-11-osx-workstation-setup-automation.markdown

 ## Existing Tools

-There are plenty of tools that help with this process.
-NEEDS LINK TO APPENDIX
+There are plenty of [tools](#existing-tools) that help with this process.
+What I am going to describe is yet another approach, but I hope the simplicity of it will be attractive to those who have struggled trying to get other frameworks to work.

 ## Starting From Scratch